 RD&E expenses consist of the cost of employees, consultants and contractors who design, engineer and develop new products and processes as well as materials and supplies used in producing prototypes.
-We receive reimbursements through governmental research and development grants which are netted against these expenses when certain conditions have been met.
+RD&E expenses may vary from period to period depending on the engineering projects in process.
+Expenses related to engineers working on strategic projects or sustaining engineering projects are recorded in RD&E. However, from time to time we add functionality to our products or develop new products during engineering and manufacturing to fulfill specifications in a customer's order, in which case the cost of development, along with other costs of the order, are charged to cost of goods sold.
+Occasionally, we receive reimbursements through governmental research and development grants which are netted against these expenses when certain conditions have been met.

-RD&E expense, net of grants earned, for the years ended September 30, 2020 and 2019 were \$3.3 million and \$3.1 million, respectively, an increase of \$0.2 million.
-This increase is due to increased spending in fiscal 2020 related to the development of new products at our SiC/LED segment and product improvement projects at our Semiconductor segment.
+RD&E expense, net of grants earned, for the years ended September 30, 2021 and 2020 were \$6.0 million and \$3.3 million, respectively, an increase of \$2.7 million.
+This increase is due to increased labor expense related to a portion of our engineers as they completed customer-specific design projects and began work on strategic-development projects.
+We expect most of these strategic projects to be completed during fiscal 2022, resulting in new or updated product offerings in fiscal 2022.
+Grants earned are immaterial in all periods presented.